Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Reionization in different DM cosmologies

-Now that the model has been described we start by discussing the model constraints on $\mx$ using observed values of the CMB electron scattering optical depth ($\tau_{es}$) and ionizing emissivity ($\dot n_{ion}$).
-We then present the inferred reionization history and sources for all the 4 DM models, as described in what follows.
+We now discuss model constraints on $\mx$ using observed values of the CMB electron scattering optical depth ($\tau_{es}$) and ionizing emissivity ($\dot n_{ion}$).
+We then present the corresponding reionization history and sources for both CDM and WDM, as described in what follows.